4xx

 Server errors

-If a 500 Internal Server Error
+If a500 Internal Server Error

 response is caused by an unhandled exception in your code, Apitally automatically captures the error message and stack trace.